meithecatte/compilercrim.es/content/bootstrap/asmless/index.md

 While elegant, our solution is quite inefficient, executing thousands of instructions on every branch.
-While I wouldn't expect the best performance when we're limiting ourselves in this manner, there still are ways to make this better.
+While I wouldn't expect the best performance when we're limiting ourselves to no additional assembly, there still are ways to make this better.

 For example, we could prepare a 256-byte lookup table for `1bit`.
 Since we don't